HackHerz/homebridge-opnsense-presence/README.md

 ## Support homebridge-opnsense-presence

-**homebridge-network-presence** is a free plugin under the MIT license. it was developed as a contribution to the homebridge/hoobs community with lots of love and thoughts.
+**homebridge-opnsense-presence** is a free plugin under the MIT license. it was developed as a contribution to the homebridge/hoobs community with lots of love and thoughts.
 Creating and maintaining Homebridge plugins consume a lot of time and effort and if you would like to share your appreciation, feel free to "Star".